South Africa vs Tanzania Safari

 Disclaimer: This post may include affiliate links.
 If you click one of them, I may receive a small commission at no extra cost to you.

-I’m here to provide you my insight into both locations so you can select the perfect location for you.
-In both countries, I was on guided safaris, and in South Africa I was specifically in Klaserie Private Game Reserve.
+I’m here to provide you with my insight into both locations so you can select the perfect location for you.
+In both countries, I was on guided safaris, and in South Africa, I was specifically in Klaserie Private Game Reserve.

 Before I get into the differences between each location, let me provide a breakdown of each country.
 Embarking on a South Africa vs Tanzania safari can provide different sceneries, climates, and wildlife sightings.